 Think Tank

-Participating artists will benefit from hour-long in depth, one-to-one tutorials with a new Mentor each session.
+Participating artists will benefit from hour-long in-depth, one-to-one tutorials with a new Artist Mentor each session.
 This is an opportunity to scrutinise your practice, ask questions and hear fresh insights from established artists.
-These tutorials are a rare and invaluable way to gain honest and informed feedback, and to reflect on your practice.
-15 minutes of each 1:1 tutorial will be dedicated to your Think Tank project.
+These tutorials are a rare and invaluable way to gain honest and informed feedback and to dedicate time to reflect on your practice.
+15 minutes of each one-to-one tutorial will be dedicated to your Think Tank project.

 Group Crits

-Over each weekend the 30 mentees will be split into 3 groups, with a lead tutor, to discuss each other’s work.
-Here, participating artists will gather radical perceptions of their work, revealing how external audiences may interpret it.
-The group will explore every stage of the work: what is informing it, the effectiveness of chosen materials and processes, how it’s presented and shared with audiences.
+Over each weekend, the mentees will be split into 3 groups, with a lead tutor, to discuss each other’s work.
+Here, participating artists will gather radical perceptions on their work, revealing how external audiences may interpret it.
+The group will explore every stage of the work: what is informing it, the effectiveness of chosen materials and processes, and how it’s presented and shared with audiences.

 Exhibition Planning

-Between sessions 3 and 4, participating artists will have a one-to-one zoom call with Jesse Leroy Smith to discuss their proposal for the final group exhibition.
-By questioning what you want to achieve and how to best use the venue, you gain the constructive experience for future shows, proposals and applications.
+Between sessions 3 and 4, participating artists will send an exhibition proposal with images and ideas to us and then have a one-to-one Zoom call with lead tutors to discuss how it can best be realised in the final exhibition.
+By questioning what you want to achieve and how to best use the venue, you gain constructive experience for future shows, proposals and applications.

 The Exhibition

-Our Mentoring exhibitions have gained a reputation over the years, attracting those who want to see fresh dynamic talent.
+Our Mentoring exhibitions have gained a reputation over the past twelve years, attracting those who want to see fresh, dynamic talent.
 Throughout the exhibition weekend, participating artists and mentors will be discussing the artworks and encouraging visitors to participate.
 These conversations will inform written reviews of your work, to be paired with professional photographs of the show, and equip you with vital resources for applying to further shows and opportunities.
+We will have 3 days together preparing for the show, with group talks about the curation, evening meals, and tutorials.

 Alumni